Atlantic Beach Bridge: Bridge construction (1950–1952)

+Shortly after the new span opened, the old bridge was demolished.

+Subsequent history

 In 1998, a $19 million project was begun to bring the bridge up to federal standards.
 It involved the reconstruction of the approaching roadways and replacement of the existing concrete bridge deck.
 The project was completed in November 2000.

 There have been allegations of patronage since the inception of the Nassau County Bridge Authority, which was created by the New York Legislature in 1945 to manage the bridge.
 Though the construction costs of the bridge have long since been paid off, the tolls remain.
 A 1999 audit of the agency by New York State Comptroller Carl McCall found many instances of patronage and mismanagement.
 The authority failed to seek competitive work for engineering work.
 In 1997, 71% of the bridge's budget was spent on personnel.
-The authority and local communities continue to resist toll conversion to E-ZPass.
+The authority and local communities continued to resist toll conversion to E-ZPass.
 One community leader believes the resistance is not based on costs but because this would necessitate accounting of toll monies.

 Toll collection was temporarily suspended in mid-March 2020 due to the COVID-19 pandemic in New York.
 Tolls were reinstated at the beginning of June 2020.

+In late December 2022, the Nassau County Bridge Authority voted to implement E-ZPass; concurrently, it raised tolls for the first time in fifteen years to provide funding for maintenance.
+The E-ZPass equipment was expected to cost $5 million, and a renovation of the toll booth was to cost another $6 million.
+The toll increases faced some local opposition, but the Nassau County Bridge Authority said in 2023 that it would not raise tolls for another ten years.
+The bridge started accepting E-ZPass on December 14, 2023, after a week of testing.

+Tolls

+Typically, the toll is $3 (USD) with E-ZPass for vehicles under 5 tons (10,000 lb) in each direction as of December 2023.
+Cash tolls for vehicles under five tons are $4.
+An annual bridge pass is $162 for Long Beach Barrier Island residents, $199 for Nassau County residents, and $349 for non-resident passenger vehicles.
+Toll rates for commercial vehicles are higher.